-One of the truly classic areas in Canada for hiking and backpacking is the area around Lake Magog and Assiniboine Lodge in Mount Assiniboine Provincial Park.
-There are some truly outstanding day hikes once you get up here – though that can often take a few days in itself if you’re hiking in.
+One of the classic areas in Canada for hiking and backpacking is the area around Lake Magog and Assiniboine Lodge in Mount Assiniboine Provincial Park.
+There are some truly outstanding day hikes once you get up here – but to access them can take a few days if you’re hiking in.

-The 25 km Marvel Lake – Wonder Pass hike to Lake Magog is one of the ways to access the area.
-We hiked out on it – and found the last 7 – 8 km from the Bryant Creek Shelter to the parking lot to be a bit tedious but the rest of the hike was lovely, especially with a touch of snow.
+The 25 km Marvel Lake – Wonder Pass hike to Lake Magog is one of the ways to access the Mount Assiniboine area.
+We hiked out on the trail from the lodge – and found the last 7 – 8 km from the Bryant Creek Shelter to the parking lot to be a bit tedious, but the rest of the hike was lovely, especially with a touch of snow.

 How to get to the Lake Magog Area

 There are three primary ways to access the Lake Magog area.
-Helicopter in and from what I was told you have to stay at the Naiset Huts or Assiniboine Lodge to do this, backpack in from the Sunshine Valley Ski Resort or hike in from the Mount Shark Trailhead.
+Helicopter in and from what I was told you have to stay at the Naiset Huts or Assiniboine Lodge to do this, backpack in from the Sunshine Village Ski Resort, or hike in from the Mount Shark Trailhead.

 John and I had helicoptered in – a good thing as we got caught in an early September snowstorm, but the plan had always been to hike back out.